 - Your Annual Initiatives will break down into Quarterly Priorities over the next four quarters.
 Things can change, but it is a best practice to work on a 4-Quarter Flyover tool to map out when the work will get done during the year on each of the key initiatives.
 That way, your team can plan better for the year, anticipate resource allocation challenges, and even forecast hiring needs for the year.

 If this sounds like a tall order, it certainly is.
 Many of our clients choose to bring in an outside facilitator to help with their annual planning meeting so that they can focus on participating with their team on the strategy and execution plan for the year.
-If you do decide to do it yourself, we have resources for our clients including slide decks, annual planning agendas, and pre-work in Rhythm University, and we have a free Complete Annual Planning guide that anyone can download and use to facilitate their own session.
+If you do decide to do it yourself, we have resources for our clients including slide decks, annual planning agendas, and pre-work in Rhythm University.
 Some small business leaders view this as an expense, however it is really an investment and a good idea that continues to provide return on investment throughout the year.

 As a bonus, here are five tips to have the best annual planning meeting ever.
 You can read all of the tips with descriptions at Annual Planning: 9 Tips to Focus & Align Your Team With a Great Plan.